bhecquet/seleniumRobot/doc/Documentation.md

 ## Run tests ##

 ### Configurations ###
 Below is the list of all parameters accepted in testing xml file.
+These parameters may also be passed java properties (-D<paramName>=<value>)

 | Param name       			| Default 	| Description  |
 | -------------------------	| ------- 	| ------------ |